-The journey by train from Surat Thani to Nakhon Pathom takes from 9 to 13 hours depending upon which train you take and any delays on the line.
+The journey by train from Surat Thani to Nakhon Pathom is scheduled to take from 8 to 10 hours depending upon which train service you use.

-There are 10 daily direct train services from Surat Thani to Nakhon Pathom.
+There are 9 direct train services a day from Surat Thani to Nakhon Pathom.

-- Train #40 is the fastest service from Surat Thani to Nakhon Pathom, scheduled to complete the journey in 8 hours 55 minutes.
+- Train #40 is the fastest train service from Surat Thani to Nakhon Pathom, scheduled to complete the journey in 7 hours 57 minutes.

-- The slowest train service between Surat Thani and Hua Hin is Train #168 departing at 17:08, which takes 12 hours 20 minutes to complete the same journey.
+- The slowest train service between Surat Thani and Nakhon Pathom is Train #170 departing at 23:28, which takes 10 hours 05 minutes to complete the same journey.

 Tickets may not be available online on all trains on this route, nor may all ticket types be available on all trains.
 For 1st and 2nd Class A/C sleeper berths and seats booking online in advance is recommended.
 3rd Class fan seats, however, are often available on the day of travel for most journeys on trains in Thailand.

 Ticket Prices from Surat Thani to Nakhon Pathom

 For travel between Surat Thani and Nakhon Pathom booking a train ticket online is 50 to 132 THB more expensive than buying a ticket at a train station in Thailand.

 |2nd Class A/C Sleeper